shivangi-manna/veda-ai/README.md

 Veda AI is designed to streamline the assessment creation process using advanced AI.
 By simply providing a topic or uploading study material, Veda AI orchestrates a robust generation pipeline to deliver print-ready question papers.

-- **🤖 Google Gemini Integration**: Leverages `gemini-2.5-flash` or custom endpoints for high-speed, highly structured reasoning and multiple-choice generation.
+- **🤖 Anthropic & OpenAI-Compatible Integration**: Leverages Anthropic (Claude) or custom OpenAI-compatible endpoints (such as `deepseek-v4-flash-free` or GPT models) for high-speed, highly structured reasoning and multiple-choice generation.
 - **📄 Document Processing**: Upload PDF or TXT reference materials.
 The backend automatically extracts and synthesizes the content.
 - **🛡️ Ironclad Validation**: Uses `Zod` schemas and a discriminated union architecture to guarantee the AI outputs strict JSON structures (e.g. enforcing 4 options for MCQs).
 - **🔁 Autonomous Self-Correction**: The AI service automatically catches validation failures and prompts the LLM to correct its own schema formatting, retrying up to 3 times before failing gracefully.